 Leveraging Data to Improve Performance

-In 2018, we launched ProcessMAP, a comprehensive workplace safety and health software solution that has streamlined and centralized our previously distinct databases related to areas such as incident management, behavior-based safety, industrial hygiene management and safety auditing.
-The consolidated system now provides real-time reporting and a more efficient data tracking process, which allows Covanta to better manage associated risks and improve overall safety performance.
-For example, we can now derive actionable insights from every incident, identify underlying root-causes and take steps to prevent future impacts.
+ProcessMAP, a comprehensive workplace safety and health software solution, has enabled us to streamline and centralize our previously distinct databases that house data related to incident management, behavior-based safety, industrial hygiene management and safety auditing.
+The consolidated system provides real-time reporting and efficient data tracking, allowing us to better manage associated risks and improve overall safety performance.

-ProcessMAP is being used by employees at Covanta sites to complete:
+ProcessMAP is used by employees at Covanta sites to:

-- Routine safety inspections, such as monthly fire extinguisher checks
+- Conduct routine safety inspections, such as monthly fire extinguisher checks.

-- Focused behavioral safety observations on lockout/tagout jobs, line of fire tasks, etc.
+- Conduct focused behavioral safety observations on lockout/tagout jobs, line-of-fire tasks, etc.